 12) What are the hours/shifts available?

 Nurse residents are hired into a full time “rotational shift” based on orientation, preceptorship and department needs.
 Most shifts are 12 hours.
 The weekend commitment varies but will not exceed every other weekend.

 13) When can I start working?

 If offered a position, nurse residents must pass their boards prior to starting.
 Offers can be made prior to the new hire passing their boards, though.
-Nursing orientation is held the beginning of each month, but the start date does depend on the need of the hiring unit.
+Nursing orientation is held once or twice each month, but the start date does depend on the need of the hiring unit.

 14) What is the orientation like?

-Each nurse resident will complete four days of classroom and computer training, four days of didactic training, and a day and a half of Main Line Health orientation.
+Each nurse resident will complete one week of orientation in the classroom.
 Nurse residents will then begin orientation on the unit.
-Each nurse resident will complete an orientation of at least six weeks with a preceptor. nurse residents in emergency department and critical care areas may spend time orienting on a telemetry floor.
-Nurse residents in labor and delivery may spend time orienting on a med/surgery floor.
+Each nurse resident will complete an orientation of at least six weeks with a preceptor.
+Nurse residents in emergency department and critical care areas may spend time orienting on a medical/surgical or telemetry floor.
+Nurse residents in labor and delivery may spend time orienting on a medical/surgical floor.
 The orientation is customized to each individual’s needs.
 Nurse residents have regular meetings with their manager, educator and preceptor to determine an appropriate orientation program.

 15) Are there part-time or weekend positions available?

 Main Line Health offers part-time positions and a weekend program; however, nurse residents are required to work full-time.
 In order to be eligible for the weekend program, nurses must have at least one year experience in that particular area.